Credit units: 3

 Weekly hours: 3 Seminar/Discussion hours

 Department: Nursing (Dean's Office)

-Examines issues and challenges related to the health of Aboriginal populations in Canada.
-Health and illness concepts will be embedded within historical, social, cultural, and political realities.
-The student will have the opportunity to critically examine and reflect on Aboriginal health issues and health care practices.
+This course examines the health of Indigenous populations in Canada.
+Health and illness concepts will be embedded within historical, social, cultural and political realities.
+The student will have the opportunity to critically examine and reflect on Indigenous health policies and health care practices.

 Prerequisite(s): Enrolment in a graduate program and completion of at least one graduate-level foundational course.

 The syllabus is a public document that provides detail about a class, such as the schedule of activities, learning outcomes, and weighting of assignments and examinations.